A part-time freelance writer who is trying different ways to earn money online.

 - The Upwork fee is more on smaller contracts.

 - Some jobs pay an extremely low rate for your work.

-Fiverr has its issues, just like any other site mentioned in this blog post.
-Fiverr has improved, but still there are issues with protecting sellers.
+Fiverr has its issues like any other site mentioned in this blog post.
+Fiverr has improved, but still, there are issues with protecting sellers.

-It is hard to get started on Fiverr because all kinds of writing gigs are already being offered by experienced writers.
+It is hard to get started on Fiverr because experienced writers are already offering all kinds of writing gigs.
 I have been on Fiverr for several years, and I have only received a single order during that time.
-There are people who are ready to write 3,000 words for just $5.
-So, you will have to find a way to get orders in the beginning if you want to succeed in this website.
+Some people are ready to write 3,000 words for just $5.
+So, you will have to find a way to get orders in the beginning if you want to succeed on this website.

 - Fiverr has a lot of buyers.